Achievable logoAchievable logo

 Capitalization

-Sometimes funds can be classified by the size of the companies they invest in.
-Market capitalization is the easiest way to measure the size of a company, which is found by multiplying a company’s outstanding shares by its market value.
+Sometimes funds are classified by the size of the companies they invest in.
+Market capitalization is a common way to measure company size.
+It’s calculated by multiplying a company’s outstanding shares by its market value.

-Growth funds are especially known to determine their investments based on a company’s size.
+Growth funds often describe their strategy using market cap.
 For example, a small-cap growth fund invests exclusively in smaller companies.

 While knowing each market capitalization category isn’t heavily tested on the Series 65 exam, here are the four categories: